c4tom/DreamDevBox/docs/features.rst

 Work offline
 ^^^^^^^^^^^^
-The Devilbox only requires internet initially to pull the required Docker images, once this is done you can work completely offline.
+The DreamDevBox only requires internet initially to pull the required Docker images, once this is done you can work completely offline.
 No need for an active internet connection.

 Hacking
 ^^^^^^^
-Last but not least, the Devilbox is bascially just a ``docker-compose.yml`` file and you can easily add any Docker images you are currently missing in the Devilbox setup.
+Last but not least, the DreamDevBox is bascially just a ``docker-compose.yml`` file and you can easily add any Docker images you are currently missing in the DreamDevBox setup.